 Michel Janssen studied physics and philosophy at the University of Amsterdam and history and philosophy of science at the University of Pittsburgh, where he earned his PhD in 1995.
-After working at the Einstein Papers Project at Boston University for several years, he joined the Program in History of Science and Technology at the University of Minnesota in 2000.
+After working at the Einstein Papers Project at Boston University for several years, he joined the School of Physics and Astronomy at the University of Minnesota in 2000.
 He has been a regular visitor of Department I ever since the institute opened its doors in 1994.
 He was part of the project on the history of general relativity that resulted in the publication of The Genesis of General Relativity (4 vols., 2007).
 Together with Christoph Lehner, former research scholar at the institute, he edited The Cambridge Companion to Einstein (2014).
 He was also part of a large joint project of the institute and the Fritz Haber Institute on the history of quantum physics (2006–2013).

 Michel Janssen is working with Jürgen Renn and other scholars at the institute on four projects, all tied together by the fourth.
 1. Preparing a source book on how Einstein found his field equations to be published with Springer in 2021.
 2. Preparing (with Tony Duncan of the University of Pittsburgh) the second volume of a new book on the genesis of quantum mechanics.
 3. Examining the current debate over the interpretation of quantum mechanics from a genealogical perspective.
 4. Exploring the possibility of applying insights from the approach to evolutionary biology known as evodevo to cultural evolution, especially to the evolution of scientific knowledge.

 Janssen, M., & Renn, J. (2015).
 Einsteins Weg zur allgemeinen Relativitätstheorie.
 Spektrum der Wissenschaft, (10), 48-55.Read More